kaz/archlinux-repository-boilerplate/README.md

-# arch-repo
+# ArchLinux Repository Boilerplate

-This is a template repository for creating your own **automated** package repository for ArchLinux.
+This is a boilerplate for creating your own **automated** ArchLinux package repository.
-You can easily add AUR packages you like, and CI builds such packages daily.
+You can easily add any AUR packages you want.
+GitHub Actions runs daily build on behalf of you.

 ## Features